Robotics in the Food Packaging Industry

 2. Choose a Packaging Method

 Secondly, you’ll want a way to transport and seal the container.
 To do this, you’ll need to figure out a plan for your packaging.
-A few commonly used products for packaging include flattened cartons, product free pouches (like a mylar bag), and round containers (similar to a pill bottle), or cartridge blister packaging
+A few commonly used products for packaging include flattened cartons, product free pouches (like a mylar bag), and round containers (similar to a pill bottle), or cartridge blister packaging.

 3. Invest in Tamper Evident Labels or Stickers